Community Research Document

 Recommended Facility

-Right-sized for current demand, sports tourism, and 20-year growth projections.
+Right-sized for current demand and 20-year growth — leaner than Nampa's full complex.

 💰